mparson/gridgame/README.md

 * Sound - I'll need to read up on how to make cc65 generate sounds.
   It's documented, but I've not tried that yet.
 Step 1 was to get the basic game working.
-* Board Edit Mode - Add a mode where you can click around and rotate individual pieces w/o triggering the game play, let you set up custom boards to see how the patterns play out.
-This will also give you the ability to save/load the custom boards.
 * See if it will compile with [KickC](https://gitlab.com/camelot/kickc), then all dev work could even be done on the system it is played on!